PacificCommunity/ofp-sam-r/README.md

 # R Sandbox

-R functions to share with the OFP-SAM team, which do not have a home in a package (yet).
+This is a place to share R functions with the OFP-SAM team, which do not have a home in a package (yet).

 ## Packages